c6o/docs/content/welcome/overview.md

 Over time, traditional Operating Systems have gone from handling single CPU computers, to multi-core processors and now, any number of CPU and GPU combinations.
 At CodeZero, we asked ourselves what this means in the age of Cloud Computing.

-Just as Operating systems abstract away low level aspects of underlying computing hardware for applications and services, CodeZero provides an OS-like abstraction for cloud applications.
+Just as Operating systems abstract away low-level aspects of underlying computing hardware for applications and services, CodeZero provides an OS-like abstraction for cloud applications.

 Fortunately there is a good deal of technology already developed to help manage clusters of computers.
 Technologies such as [kubernetes](http://kubernetes.io), [Istio](http://istio.io) and [Docker](http://docker.com) have made it much easier to manage and orchestrate a cluster of machines.